sarthaktexas/Standard-Structure/frameworks/react/README.md

 ### `src/`

 This is where all the magic happens.
 All of your source files will be located in this directory, from the styles to the hardcore view updating and model storage.

+### `src/index.js`

+This is where your entire app gets loaded into the DOM in `public/index.html`.
+It should be kept to a minimum.